-The Federal Wire Act effectively prohibits state regulated online sports betting activities across the country, including Delaware.
-This means that Delaware lawmakers are not able to legalize state licensed online sportsbook gambling, even if they wanted to.
-Their progressive approach to gambling in general has no impact on Internet sports betting in the state because the federal laws that are in place to govern sports betting in the United States take precedence over state law.
-In case there was any question as to the application of the Federal Wire Act, the DOJ's formal opinion was relaeased in 2011 that clarified the nationwide ban on US based online sports betting.
+The Federal Wire Act effectively prohibits state-regulated online sports betting activities across the country, including Delaware.
+This means that Delaware lawmakers are not able to offer state licensed online sportsbook gambling to other states, even if they wanted to.
+Their progressive approach to gambling, in general, has no impact on Internet sports betting in the state because the federal laws that are in place to govern sports betting in the United States take precedence over state law.
+In case there was any question as to the application of the Federal Wire Act, the DOJ's formal opinion was released in 2011 that clarified the nationwide ban on US-based online sports betting.

 This leaves US gamblers, including those in Delaware with one primary alternative for betting on sports online: licensed offshore sports betting.
-Thankfully, this alternative comes with some very legitimate, high quality sportsbooks that are licensed and regulated outside of the Untied States, legally offering their services to gamblers in the US.
+Thankfully, this alternative comes with some very legitimate, high-quality sportsbooks that are licensed and regulated outside of the United States, legally offering their services to gamblers in the US.
 Participating in online sports betting at destinations that hold legitimate credentials and are operating legally within the international gambling market does not violate state or federal laws.
 So to answer the initial question of whether or not online sports betting is legal in Delaware, the question is actually yes and no. Yes, online sports betting is legal at licensed and regulated sportsbooks located offshore.
-No, online sports betting is not legal through any type of state regulated initiative.
+No, online sports betting is not legal through any type of state-regulated initiative.

 We have included a listing of the leading sports betting sites on this page.
 They are all legally licensed, certified and regulated offshore, and all accept customers from Delaware.
 Our team of analysts has vetted the sportsbooks on this page for legitimacy and quality, and only listed those that met our stringent requirements for inclusion.